kaglet/calculator/README.md

 ## To add in future if I revisit

-- Add multiply and divide by negatives ability
+- Add multiply and divide by negatives ability.
-- Mobile support (?)
+- Mobile support (?).